2020PB/police-brutality/reports/Washington.md

 The incident appears to have been kicked off when a protestor with a shield stepped between police and protestors.
 Additional footage also shows considerable use of pepper-spray

-tags: protestor, arrest, tackle, grab, tear-gas, pepper-spray, spray
+tags: protester, arrest, tackle, grab, tear-gas, pepper-spray, spray

 id: wa-seattle-32